About the Archives

 - Documents about the College’s buildings, including one of the largest collections of architectural drawings in any Oxford or Cambridge College.

-It may be possible to to find out where the personal papers of former members of the College may be kept by using the “Discovery” option on on the website of The National Archive.
-Click here to find it.
-It is not, however, very easy to use.
+It may be possible to find out whether the personal papers of former members of the College or stray papers relating to College estates are held in other archives or libraries by using the Discovery catalogue on the website of The National Archive or the Archives Hub.